- Online Store

 Justina creates all of her origami sculptures with the incredibly versatile Canson Mi-Teintes Paper, perfect for paper crafts!

 Since this spring’s release of her book, Creative Block: Get Unstuck, Discover New Ideas.
-Advice & Projects from 50 Successful Artists, in which she invited to artists share how they overcome their inner critics, Danielle has been holding talks and workshops everywhere from her home province of BC to Oprah’s OWN network and beyond.
+Advice & Projects from 50 Successful Artists, in which she invited artists to share how they overcome their inner critics, Danielle has been holding talks and workshops everywhere from her home province of BC to Oprah’s OWN network and beyond.
 Her most recent workshop was at Opus Granville Island, where she merged her own personal accounts of being blocked with her favourite unblocking medium of collage (also the subject of her latest book, Collage: Contemporary Artists Hunt and Gather, Cut and Paste, Mash Up and Transform – available at your local Opus store!).

 Danielle demonstrates that you are not alone in facing your inner critic, and offers pure inspiration to by all means create!